 We need smaller class sizes.
-We need professional, qualified teachers who are compensated fairly in order to maintain quality and compete for the best talent.
+We need professional, qualified teachers.
+Average teacher salaries are not up to par -- they must be compensated fairly in order to maintain quality and compete for the best talent.
 We need to adequately fund school buildings, libraries, music and art education, transportation and special education.
 We need to recognize the long-term benefits of a massive investment in our public education system.
 Our teachers do incredible, difficult work, and it’s shameful how little money most teachers make.
 We need to raise teacher pay, and strengthen their collective bargaining rights.

 We also need to ensure that employers who benefit from an educated workforce are paying their fair share.
 Companies rely on a well-educated workforce to compete in the global economy, and they should contribute to the development of that workforce.